 When it comes to raising chickens, the average person typically has a few questions.
 Whether you are keeping chickens as pets or incorporating them as part of your farm, you may be wondering the difference between hens vs roosters.
-Granted, the crow and the strut of a rooster is unmistakably.
+Granted, the crow and the strut of a rooster is unmistakable.
 However, even still, there are times when noticing the difference can be a challenge.

 Hen vs Rooster